Partron1/realtime-analytics-pipeline/README.md

 **Pipeline:**
 IoT Sensors (Simulated) → Pub/Sub → Dataflow (UDF Transform) → BigQuery → Tableau Dashboard

-**Purpose:** To demonstrate how smart cities can monitor environmental conditions and trigger alerts when pollution thresholds are exceeded.
+**Impact:** To demonstrate how smart cities can monitor environmental conditions and trigger alerts when pollution thresholds are exceeded.

 **Dashboard:**

 Tableau showing city-level pollution heatmaps, alerts when thresholds are exceeded.
-Impact: Demonstrates environmental monitoring for smart cities

 - Pub/Sub topic in JSON format used;
 ```JSON